Filip3314/LetsLearnProgramming/Java/nonrobot/Variables.md

 - 1 / 10 = 0, because 10 goes into 1 no times (0).
 Integer division - no one cares about the remainder here.
 - 5 % 3 = 2.
 Here we only care about the remainder.
 3 goes into 5 one time with a remainder of 2.
-- 2 / 3 + 4 /3 = 1 - When I was first learning this stuff, I messed up this question on a test.
-Math class had taught me to my core that this eqauls 2.
-But I was wrong.
-It equals 1.
+- 2 / 3 + 4 /3 = 1 - You might think this equals 2, but you would be wrong.
 Why?
 Because integer division.
 - (7 % 4) / 2 = 1 - this was more about combining concepts.
 7 % 4 = 3 and 3 / 2 = 1.

 So, looking back at our math-ish, how can we convert it to code?